Adlucent/shared-gh-workflows/README.md

 This repository contains reusable GitHub Actions workflows for Adlucent repositories.

+## Quick Start

+Ready-to-use workflow files are available in the `examples/` directory:
+- `claude-pr-workflow.yml` - For Claude PR assistant
+- `security-scan-workflow.yml` - For security scanning

+Simply copy these files to your repository's `.github/workflows/` directory and you're ready to go!

 ## Available Workflows

 1. **Claude PR Handler** - AI-powered PR assistant